 profiling processes and systems; and

-billing and information systems (balancing and STTM distribution system allocation processes).
+retail billing and information systems.

-(d) AEMO must establish and implement a consultative process that enables Users and Distributors to provide input into the development of the scope of the Review on an annual basis.
+(d) AEMO will determine, in consultation with participants, the extent and scope of the Review to be undertaken.

 (e) AEMO must ensure that the person who conducts the Review prepares a report in which the results of the Review are set out.

-(f) The report prepared by the Market Auditor in accordance with clause 1.7(e) must be made available by AEMO to Users, the AER and Distributors on request.
+(f) The report prepared by the Market Auditor in accordance with clause 1.7(e) must be made available by AEMO to Participants on request.

 Extract from Version 6.0 of the RMP-S